selwynpolit/d9book/book/bq.md

 return batch_process('node/1');
 ```

+{: .note }
-{: .note }Also you can set up a `$batch` array with a title and a progress message with some variables that will get displayed.
+Also you can set up a `$batch` array with a title and a progress message with some variables that will get displayed.

 You specify a `finished` index, which identifies a function to call after the batch is finished processing, as in the example below.